Phileosopher/commonplace/body-firstaid-minor.md

 Run hot water onto a cloth or paper towel and wring it out until damp, then place it over the cramp

 Use a pad instead of a tampon or menstrual cup

+Set a cotton ball soaked in brandy in the navel

 ## Shivering